Why Is My Toenail Falling Off for No Reason? Will It Grow Back?

 - Make sure that your shoes aren’t too tight, as constant friction will hinder healing.

-- Stay away from nail polish and nail polish remover during the healing process, as these can be very harmful when they come into contact with a healing toenail.
+- Use nail polish or nail polish remover during the healing process, as these are irritants and can be very harmful when they come into contact with a healing toenail.

 All this information should help you on your way to a speedy recovery!
-If your toenail is falling off for no reason, remember that there are several things that you can do to treat it.
+If your toenail is falling off for no reason, remember that there are several things that you can do to reduce pain, prevent infection, and speed up recovery.